Lesson 1 — Sounds and spelling

 - e — like in bet

-- o — like in bone
+- o — like in oh

 Never pronounce vowels as an 'uh' sound, like in but!